 The Outdoor Program in Santa Fe is a rich resource that we hope every student will enjoy.
 The Outdoor Program team facilitates off-campus trips throughout the semester to explore the Rocky Mountains and the high desert canyonlands of the Southwest.
 Trips are guided by our certified experts and happen weekly during the school year.
 Geared toward beginners and intermediate adventurers, trips include day hikes, backpacking, camping, water sports, snow sports, rock climbing, mountain biking, hot springing, and more.
 The vast majority of trips are free of charge, and longer trips are substantially subsidized.

 Santa Fe County alone is home to over 470 miles of trails, the majority of which allow mountain bikes.
 The Outdoor Program, which has its own fleet of mountain bikes, takes advantage of both the local trails and the regional ones, which include Otero Canyon, San Ysidro, Angel Fire, and the South Boundary Trail in Taos.
-To join a trip, simply sign up at the Student Activities Center.
+To join a trip, simply sign up at the Student Activity Center.
 To plan your own, check in with the Outdoor Program for a loaner bike.

 The Outdoor Program runs several overnight backpacking trips each year to locations such as the Pecos and Gila Wildernesses in New Mexico, as well as spring break and summer trips to Colorado, Arizona, and Utah.
 The Outdoor Program typically provides all necessary equipment, from backpacks and tents to cooking stoves and sleeping bags.

 The college also loans equipment, generally for free, to students who are planning their own backpacking adventures through our Equipment Rental Program.
-Once you’re on campus, simply check in at the Student Activities Center to get a list of upcoming (and mostly free) guided trips.
+Once you’re on campus, simply check in at the Student Activity Center to get a list of upcoming (and mostly free) guided trips.

 Equipment Rental Program